Helpful Gardening Tips

 Eleocharis Obtusa- Spikerush For Sale Affordable Grower Direct Prices Tennessee Wholesale Nursery

-Eleocharis Obtusa, commonly known as Spikerush, is a member of the Sedge family.
-This annual is found throughout most of the United States, as well as in the Canadian provinces of New Brunswick, Nova Scotia, and Prince Edward Island, in USDA Hardiness Zones 3 through 11.
+Eleocharis Obtusa- Spikerush is an annual found throughout most of the United States, as well as in the Canadian provinces of New Brunswick, Nova Scotia, and Prince Edward Island, in USDA Hardiness Zones 3 through 11.

-Blunt Spikerush is a prolific seeder.
+A prolific seeder.
 Individual plants have the appearance of tall grass, mainly when they occur in dense stands.
 Each plant usually produces a single culm, although some may feature a tuft of culms that are circular, hairless and green.
 Leaves are sparse and dark green, located at the base of the culm with parallel veins.
 Flowerheads are ovoid and small, about 4-10 mm.
 Long and 3-5 mm.
 Wide.
 Its flowers are somewhat inconspicuous in that do not have petal or sepals and have the appearance of flat, rounded spikes.
 Each flower features an ovary and three stamens.
 Blooming lasts about one to two weeks.
 Achenes replace the bulbs and are light brown.
-Blunt Spikerush spreads by reseeding itself from the achenes.
+Eleocharis Obtusa- Spikerush spreads by reseeding itself from the achenes.